-Availity: Participating Providers are encouraged to use the Availity portal for prior authorization submissions whenever possible.
+Availity portal: Participating Providers are encouraged to use the Availity portal for prior authorization submissions whenever possible.
 Instructions for how to submit a prior authorization request are available on the Availity portal.
 The benefits of submitting your prior authorization request through the Availity portal are:

-- Create and submit Prior Authorization Requests. - Check status of Authorization Requests. - Receive notification of change in status of Authorization Requests. - Attach medical documentation required for timely medical review and decision making.
+- Create and submit prior authorization requests - Check status of prior authorization requests - Receive notification of change in status of prior authorization requests - Attach medical documentation required for timely medical review and decision-making.